oxiKKK/oxware/README.md

 # Support on non-steam and older versions of the game

-This cheat currently supports `8684 steam version only`!
-However, that will change in the future.
+This cheat currently supports following builds:

+- `8684 steam version`
+- `4554 non-steam version`
+- xguard, gsclient or other custom implementations **aren't supported**.

 ## Anti-cheats